lab-cosmo/atomistic-cookbook/README.rst

 `chemiscope <https://chemiscope.org>`_.
 However, it is also possible (and hopefully simple) to download scripts, and `conda environments
 <https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html>`_,
-to run the recipe on your computer, and that you can use as a starting point to adapt them to your own use case.
+to run the recipe on your computer.
+You can use these as a starting point and a template that can be easily adapted to your own use case.

 .. marker-intro-end